Migrate from overlayering to extensions

 What is supported, and what requires an extensibility request?

 You might conclude that a change to the standard application is required in order to enable the required extension.
-In this case, you must log an extensibility request through the Connect feedback program.
-The request is then put into the backlog at Microsoft so that it can be addressed.
-Don't log extensibility requests by opening requests for hotfix, because Microsoft doesn't release extensibility requests as hotfixes.
+In this case, you must log an extensibility request The request is then put into the backlog at Microsoft so that it can be addressed.
+Don't log extensibility requests by opening a request for a hotfix, because Microsoft doesn't release extensibility requests as hotfixes.

 Be sure to supply enough contextual information in your extensibility requests.
 For example, a request for an inline delegate might come from the current customization approach.
 However, to better accommodate extension, the requirement that led to this customization might be better served by a structural change to the standard application.
 We appreciate suggestions of this type, because they help move the application toward a better platform for building different customizations.

 Planning the migration

 Be sure to start planning the migration of your solutions early.
 This planning is important because it helps you make sure that you have room in your schedules to identify and log extensibility requests, and that you have room for the time delay before these requests become available in product releases.
 Additionally, acknowledge that your developers might have to build new skills, and make sure that you cater to any required learning as part of the migration plan.

 Your solution might contain intrusive customizations that aren't easily accommodated through extensions.
 You should consider whether the business value of these customizations outweighs the effort of building them through extensions.
 In some cases, partners have decided to discontinue parts of their solutions, because they found that it was impractical to rebuild those parts through extensions, and those parts weren't critical to the solutions.